 We believe that our faith tradition—with roots in the Hebrew scriptures and Christian gospels—requires us to work for justice in ways appropriate to a university, with respect for the dignity of all human beings and special concern for those living on the margins of society.

 To encourage a deepened understanding of LMU’s special character as a Catholic, Jesuit-Marymount university, the Office of Mission and Ministry was established in 2006.
 Among other activities, the office hosts LMU’s annual Mission Day; recruits participants for a week-long Colloquy on Faith and the Intellectual Life; coordinates LMU’s participation in the Ignatian Colleagues Program (ICP), an 18-month on-line and on-site leadership-training program targeting administrators and faculty leaders from the nation’s 28 Jesuit colleges and universities; and, closer to home, sponsors Companions in Mission, an offshoot of ICP designed to provide larger groups of faculty and staff with a basic experience of Ignatian spirituality and pedagogy.
-In 2015, the Mission and Ministry office will launch its newest initiative, a faculty-staff immersion trip to El Salvador.
+In 2015, the Mission and Ministry office launched its newest initiative, annual faculty-staff immersion trips to Central America.
 The office also works with the Office of Intercultural Affairs in presenting search committee workshops on recruiting and hiring for mission and diversity.

 Campus Ministry (with its outreach to students) and the Center for Ignatian Spirituality (serving faculty and staff) report to the Office of Mission and Ministry.
 In addition, the Marymount Institute for Faith, Culture, and the Arts and the CSJ Center for Reconciliation and Justice (recently established by the Sisters of St. Joseph of Orange) organize programs that keep alive the spirit of LMU’s two women’s religious communities.